ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 This table presents for the selected system its list of conformance statements in terms of their **domain**, **specification** and **actor**.
 Simply put this set of information serves to uniquely identify the specification role that your system aims to play, thus determining the test cases that it should execute.
-The presented **test results** also provide you an overview of the latest test results, showing you how many configured tests your system has successfully passed up to this point and, for the ones not passed, their current status ("undefined" or "failed").
+The **updated** timestamp shows the last time the status of the conformance statement was updated, whereas the presented **test results** provide an overview of the latest results, showing how many configured tests your system has successfully passed up to this point and, for the ones not passed, their current status ("undefined" or "failed").
 Finally, the overall conformance **status** is also displayed per statement indicating its current result as undefined, failed or successful.

 From this table you can click any row to proceed to the conformance statement's details (see :ref:`manage_your_conformance_statements__view_a_conformance_statements_details`).